princefishthrower/chrisfrew.in/src/content/blog/auth0-expo-and-react-native-authorization-code-grant-flow-with-pkce/index.md

 > Why the heck is our `expo-crypto` version of the code producing a 157 character length string for our `code_verifier`?
 We want the 44 character `code_verifier` that is produced by the vanilla node project.

 My first suspicion was that it was an issue with the package I was using to produce the `code_verifier` field.
-After all, Auth0's official documentation for node recommends to use node's built in `crypto` package, and my code snippet was using `expo-crypto`...
+After all, Auth0's official documentation for node recommends using node's built-in `crypto` package, and my code snippet was using `expo-crypto`...

 "Hey", I hear you say, "an Expo project _is_ technically a node project... can't we just `npm install --save crypto` into our project and use the Auth0 example code examples right away?!"
 Not so fast.
-The `crypto` package as a standalone is deprecated - and at the same time we can't use the standard included version of `crypto` from node since react native does not bundle a complete version of node!
+The `crypto` package as a standalone is deprecated - and at the same time we can't use the standard included version of `crypto` from node since React Native does not bundle a complete version of node!

 So I was kind of stuck.
 I needed to hunt down the reason why the `expo-crypto` and `expo-random` packages were producing an incorrect `code_verifier` value...